PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 - Extend the `@Repeated` match semantics such that it also covers non-varargs methods.
 For a motivating example see google/error-prone#568.
 - When matching explicit type references, also match super types.
-For a motivating example, see the two subtly difference loop definitions in `CollectionRemoveAllFromCollectionBlock`.
+For a motivating example, see the two subtly different loop definitions in `CollectionRemoveAllFromCollectionBlock`.
 - Figure out why Refaster sometimes doesn't match the correct generic overload.
   See the `AssertThatIterableHasOneComparableElementEqualTo` template for an